AllTernative90/Auto-DDWRT-Backup/README.md

 3. enter router settings and the path to save the backup to
 4. hit the "backup now" button

-The backup file will be pulled from your router and saved according to the path in ISettings.java.
+The backup file will be pulled from your router and saved according to parameters you specified.If you wish to save your settings, you can hit "save preset".
+This will create a properties file in the directory the .jar (this program) is in.
+On starting the Auto-DDWRT-Backup the program will look for this properties file.
+If not present, it will start with default settings.
+I advise to **not** save your password in the properties file, because it is stored in plaintext.

 You can obviously compile it yourself if you wish.